 The conference continues at Fordham University School of Law on Friday and Saturday, October 21-22, 2022, and features 35 panels on a range of topics.
 Keynote speakers include H.E.
 Ambassador Beth Van Schaack (Ambassador-at-Large for Global Criminal Justice); H.E.
 Justice Richard Goldstone (former Justice, Constitutional Court of South Africa; former Chief Prosecutor, U.N.
-International Criminal Tribunals for the former Yugoslavia and Rwanda); and H.E.
-Dr. Mamadou Tangara (Minister of Foreign Affairs, the Republic of The Gambia).
+International Criminal Tribunals for the former Yugoslavia and Rwanda); and Professor Adrien Wing (Associate Dean for International and Comparative Law Programs and the Bessie Dutton Murray Professor, Iowa University College of Law).
 These events are open to all conference attendees.
 ILW 2022 also features community and committee networking rooms and opportunities to meet with legal book publishers.
 The Friday night program concludes with a U.N.
 Mission Reception (advance ticket purchase required).